troup-io/troup-server/CONTRIBUTING.md

 git config user.email "YOUR EMAIL HERE"
 ```

+## Issue Tracking

+All the issues related to the server are tracked on the [repository itself](https://github.com/troup-io/troup-server/issues).
+For any discussion regarding the project, or for questions, please feel free to ask on our [Spectrum Chat](http://chat.troup.io).

 ## Pull Request Process

 Ensure any install or build dependencies are removed before the end of the layer when doing a build.